 Climate Impact Investing: A Practical Framework for Building Wealth While Supporting Climate Solutions

 Climate change is no longer a distant environmental concern.
-It is increasingly becoming one of the defining economic, industrial, and financial transformations of the 21st century.
+It is one of the defining economic and financial transformations of the 21st century.

-Rising temperatures, extreme heat events, resource stress, and accelerating electrification are already reshaping industries, infrastructure, energy systems, and capital markets around the world.
-At the same time, the transition toward a lower-carbon global economy will require enormous investment across renewable energy, electricity grids, semiconductors, industrial efficiency, transportation, and climate infrastructure.
+Rising temperatures, resource stress, and accelerating electrification are reshaping industries, energy systems, and capital markets worldwide.
+The transition toward a lower-carbon global economy requires massive investment across renewable energy, electricity grids, semiconductors, industrial efficiency, transportation, and climate infrastructure.

 The Need for Private Capital to Finance the Clean Energy Transition